 - And even knowing your reader's actual IP address won't put you on his doorstep, or even in his town, with any accuracy.

-- With SiteMeter, you select "Manager", then "ignore visits".
+- With SiteMeter (not recommended), you select "Manager", then "ignore visits".
 To ignore by IP address, you then select "ignore visits by IP address".

 - With StatCounter, you select "Settings" (the wrench), then "Edit Settings" (to block by IP address), or "Create blocking Cookie" (to block by cookie).